Johanna Rytting Kaneryd: Djurgården

+Rosengård

 Ahead of the 2018 season Rytting Kaneryd was signed by Rosengård, signing a two-year deal.
 On the same day the move was completed, she injured her cruciate ligament in a training session with Djurgården, causing her to miss the entire 2018 season.
-On 1 November 2019 she captued her first career trophy, the 2019 Swedish Championship, and extended her contract for three years.
+On 1 November 2019 she captured her first career trophy, the 2019 Swedish Championship, and extended her contract for three years.
 She played both home and away matches against Georgian side Lanchkhuti, scoring a goal in both matches.

+BK Häcken

 However, before the expiry of the terms of the contract, in December 2020 she moved to Kopparbergs/Göteborg.
-On 28 January 2021 the company's passage under the control of Bollklubben Häcken was announced, thus becoming its women's section and taking over company logo and colors.
+On 28 January 2021, the company's passage under the control of Bollklubben Häcken was announced, thus becoming its women's section and taking over company logo and colors.
 Rytting Kaneryd therefore faces the new season in yellow and black gear.

+Chelsea

 In August 2022, she moved to Chelsea, signing a three-year deal with an option to extend for a further year.
+On 8 March 2023, she scored her first goal with Chelsea against Brighton.
+In the 2022–23 season, she helped her team win the domestic double.
+On 10 December 2023, Rytting Kaneryd scored a goal in front of the then largest Super League crowd of 59,042.
+In the 2023–24 FA Cup, she provided two assists in the 3–1 victory over West Ham.

+In the 2024-25 season, Rytting Kaneryd played 36 games in all competitions as Chelsea secured a domestic treble of the FA Women's Cup, Women's League Cup and the Women's Super League, going unbeaten in the later and securing a record points haul.
+She scored five goals in all competitions, including a volley against Tottenham Hotspur which was nominated for WSL Goal of the Season.
+Her volley against Tottenham was named as Chelsea's 2024-25 Women's Goal of the Season.

+In June 2025, Chelsea announced that Rytting Kaneryd had signed a new contract to 2027.